nagashreem/frontend-nanodegree-feedreader/README.md

 ## Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md).
-The starter code was provided by Udacity for _all_ Udacity students.
-The game logic has been implemented by Nagashree Mylaraiah.
+This repository contains a combination of starter code from Udacity and test code written by Nagashree Mylaraiah.
+Since this project is the product of a GWG Udacity FEND Project, pull requests will most likely not be accepted until further notice.

 ## License